semicoyoung/jsontocsvsimple/readme.md

 npm test

 #### note
-- if you want to change where the csv you want to output, change the fileFolder correctly
+- if you want to change where the csv you want to output, change the value of fileFolder in the index.js correctly